Grants & Sponsored Programs Main Menu

 Consultants/ContractorsWill any outside group be used to accomplish specific tasks involved in the work plan (e.g., evaluation, design of website, etc.--specify group or person, if known, tasks/daily rate/number of days)?

 TravelWill there be any conference travel and/or local travel costs?
 Please describe (e.g., two staff developers will make two round trips to ABC Elementary School each week for approximately 38 weeks).
-Mileage rates for Tier 1: Automobile - $0.51 per mile; Motorcycycle - $0.48 per mile; Aircraft - $1.29 per mile
+Mileage rates for Tier 1: Automobile - $0.565 per mile; Motorcycycle - $0.535 per mile; Aircraft - $1.33 per mile; rates are subject to change so always consult procurement for the most up-to-date rates.

 OTPSMake a list of any costs other than personnel and travel costs: e.g., program supplies, meeting costs, stipends for people to do specific tasks, anything else you can think of.